Adam-Haffar/Personal-Projects/README.md

 # Python_Skills

+In this project repo I will be storing multiple projects showing my understanding of the fundamentals of the Python programming language.

+# Simple Calculator

-In this project I will be creating a calculator in python that can:
+In this project I will create a calculator that can:

 Add
 Subtract
 Multiply
 Divide

+Edit: DONE